 Fettuccine Alfredo as served in Rome is simply fresh fettuccine, creamy butter, and fragrant Parmigiana Reggiano.
-It is often embellished with heavy cream, which we prefer.
-Others add mushrooms, peas, garlic, or other additions such as shrimp or chicken.
+In the US, fettuccine Alfredo is typically loaded with butter, heavy cream, garlic, cheese, and often includes chicken or shrimp as additional toppings.

 Heat the following, which will not thicken: